NickLeko/icu-code-blue-early-warning/MODEL_CARD.md

 - Support **early identification of ICU patients at elevated short-term risk** of cardiac arrest
 - Enable **prioritization of clinical attention** under constrained alert budgets
-- Serve as a **clinical decision support tool**, not an autonomous decision-maker
+- Serve as a **clinical decision support signal**, not an autonomous decision-maker

-The model is designed for **retrospective evaluation and silent-mode prospective testing** prior to any clinical use.
+Model outputs are designed to be used in **retrospective analysis** and **silent-mode prospective testing** prior to any clinical integration.

+Importantly, **model outputs alone do not define alerting behavior**.
+Actionability depends on post-model alerting policies (e.g., debouncing, cooldown windows) designed to balance signal detection with clinical workflow constraints.

 ---